 During this meeting, the person learns about treatment choices, rules that must be followed to stay in treatment, and what to expect next.

-After the assessment, the doctor or substance abuse treatment provider discusses treatment choices with the person, who may choose to include family or friends in the discussion.
+After the assessment, the doctor or substance use treatment provider discusses treatment choices and can include family or friends in the discussion.

 • The goals for treatment